4R4S8/Img2Ascii/README.md

 `Img2Ascii <image filename>`

+Or you can just drag an image file and drop it on top of `Img2Ascii.exe` program icon.

 The converted ANSI art will be shown on console screen, and prompt you to press Enter to quit.

 ## License